teracow/googliser/README.md

 `-r` or `--retries INTEGER`

-Try to download each image this many times.
+Retry download of each image this many times.
 Default is 3.
 Maximum is 100.

+`-u` or `--upper-size INTEGER`

+Only download image files that are reported by the server to be smaller than this many bytes.
+Some servers do not report file size, so these will be downloaded anyway.
+Enter 0 for unlimited size.
+Default is 0 (unlimited).

+`-l` or `--lower-size INTEGER`

+Only download image files that are reported by the server to be larger than this many bytes.
+Some servers do not report file size, so these will be downloaded anyway.
+Default is 1000 bytes.
+I've found this useful for ignoring files sent by servers that send HTML instead of the JPG I requested. :)

 `-g` or `--no-gallery`